Deconstructing Simplex

 Intuitively, since a skip for view $y$ is a proof that no commit happened in view $y$, showing all the relevant skips proves that if any value was previously committed, then the proposed value must be that value.

-Graded-Broadcast is a non-trivial extension of classic (authenticated) Reliable Broadcast (with external validity) to partial synchrony.
+Certifying Graded Broadcast (CGB) is a non-trivial extension of classic (authenticated) Reliable Broadcast (with external validity) to partial synchrony.
 Recall that authenticated Reliable Broadcast with external validity provides uniqueness: all valid certificates have the same value; totality: if any honest party delivers a certificate then eventually all honest parties deliver it; external validity: if a certificate is valid then its value is externally valid; and validity: if the sender is honest then it obtains a certificate whose value is its input.

-- a regular certificate for some value $x$ and tag $v$;
+1. a regular certificate for some value $x$ and tag $v$;

-- a strong certificate for some value $x$ and tag $v$; or
+2. a strong certificate for some value $x$ and tag $v$; or

-- a skip certificate with tag $v$.
+3. a skip certificate with tag $v$.

 A party may deliver one certificate and later deliver another, but delivering one certificate does not imply that any additional certificate will ever be delivered.
 When a party delivers a certificate, it does not yet know whether this will be the only certificate it ever delivers in that instance.
 In the outer protocol, a regular certificate plays the role of a certificate, a strong certificate plays the role of a commit certificate, and a skip certificate serves as proof that no commit certificate was formed in that view.

-Here are the properties of Graded-Broadcast:
+Here are the properties of CGB:

-- Totality: if any honest party delivers a certificate (strong, regular, or skip), then eventually all honest parties deliver it.
+2. Certificate Totality: if any honest party delivers a certificate (strong, regular, or skip), then eventually all honest parties deliver it.

-- Grade Safety: the adversary cannot produce both a valid strong certificate and a valid skip certificate with the same tag.
+3. Strong-Grade Safety: the adversary cannot produce both a valid strong certificate for $x$ and either a valid skip certificate or a valid regular/strong certificate for $y\neq x$ with the same tag.

-- External Validity: the adversary cannot produce a valid regular certificate or a valid strong certificate whose value is not externally valid.
+4. External Validity: the adversary cannot produce a valid regular certificate or a valid strong certificate whose value is not externally valid.

-- Strong Validity: if the sender is honest, $GST=0$, and all honest parties start within $\Delta$ time of each other, then all honest parties eventually deliver a strong certificate whose value is the sender’s input.
+5. Synchronous Strong Validity: if the sender is honest, $GST=0$, and all honest parties start within $\Delta$ time of each other, then all honest parties eventually deliver a strong certificate whose value is the sender’s input.

-We now extract Graded-Broadcast from the Simplex protocol of the previous post.
+We now extract CGB from the Simplex protocol of the previous post.
 In an instance with tag $v$, the designated sender has input (x, proof).
 A proposal <Propose, v, x, proof> is valid if it passes the Simplex voting rule, which is the external-validity function supplied by the outer shell.

 In this implementation, a regular certificate for $x$ with tag $v$ consists of:

-<Propose, v, x, proof>from the sender; and - $n-f$ distinct
+1. a valid proposal <Propose, v, x, proof> from the sender; and

 A strong certificate for $x$ with tag $v$ consists of:

-<Propose, v, x, proof>from the sender; and - $n-f$ distinct
+1. a valid proposal <Propose, v, x, proof> from the sender; and

 A skip certificate with tag $v$ consists of $n-f$ distinct <Vote, v, ⊥> messages.